IsabeldeCastilla/IsabeldeCastilla.github.io/_pages/projects.md

 ![p1f16](/images/Project_1/fig16.png)

-Reinforcement Learning Based UAV Collision Avoidance
+Project 2: Reinforcement Learning Based UAV Collision Avoidance
 ======
 Clarification: This was modified from a proejct that I was responsible for at CERLAB, and later modified and used for 16833 course project.
 Some contents below are from the final report of that project, written by Xinming Han and Ziyi Zhang and Ye Jin